LaunchCode-Education-Archived/skills-back-end-csharp/assignments/techjobs-oo/README.md

 While you won't be working in these classes, you'll likely learn something new by reading that code, so we encourage you to dive into those files.

 There's another ViewModel class that you *will* be working with: `NewJobViewModel`.
 This class is meant to enable display of a form for creating a new job, along with processing of the form.
-The code for doing this with two properties, `Name` and `EmployerID` is already in place.
+The code for doing this with two properties, `Name` and `EmployerID`, is already in place.
 The field for `Name` is a string and will be displayed as a text box, while `EmployerID` will be displayed as a dropdown (that is, a `<select>` element) that will allow the user to select from the list of all existing employers.

 Part of your work will be to complete this ViewModel to enable full creation of a `Job` object, including all necessary fields.